Highly Scalable Quantum Router with Frequency-Independent Scattering Spectra: INTRODUCTION

-To address this issue, this paper introduces a stable single-photon quantum routing scheme, consisting of two or more semi-infinite CRWs\cite{semi_infinite_crw,multiple_semi_infinite_crw_router} and a giant atom, which can be realized by superconducting quantum circuits\cite{SQC_CRW_1,SQC_CRW_2,SQC_CRW_3,SQC_CRW_4,SQC_GA_2}.
+To address this issue, this paper presents a stable single-photon quantum routing scheme.
+This scheme comprises two or more semi-infinite CRWs\cite{semi_infinite_crw,multiple_semi_infinite_crw_router} and a giant atom and can be realized by superconducting quantum circuits\cite{SQC_1,SQC_2,SQC_3,SQC_4,SQC_CRW_1,SQC_CRW_2,SQC_CRW_3,SQC_GA_1,SQC_GA_2,SQC_GA_3}.
 The giant atom, featuring a cyclic three-level structure, acts as a quantum node in this scheme.
-When it interacts with the bosonic field, its size, on the same order of magnitude as the bosonic field's wavelength, prevents it from being approximated as a point-like entity, breaking the conventional electric-dipole approximation in quantum optics\cite{giant_atom_1,giant_atom_2,giant_atom_3,giant_atom_engineering,giant_atom_crw_sistem}.
-This unique property enables it to interact simultaneously with multiple connecting points and the interference effect between these points will dramatically modulate the collective behavior of the atom.
+When it interacts with the bosonic field, its size is of the same order of magnitude as the bosonic field's wavelength, preventing it from being approximated as a point-like entity.
+This renders the conventional electric-dipole approximation in quantum optics no longer applicable to giant atoms\cite{giant_atom_1,giant_atom_2,giant_atom_engineering,giant_atom_3,giant_atom_crw_sistem}.
+This unique property enables a giant atom to interact simultaneously with multiple connecting points and the interference effect between these points will dramatically modulate the collective behavior of the giant atom\cite{SQC_CRW_2,giant_atom_engineering}.
 Leveraging this uniqueness, the giant atom effectively replaces small atoms for modulating the on-demand output of photons into different channels.
-As a result, it have been widely employed in various router schemes in recent years, introducing novel phenomena arising from nonlocal coupling, such as non-reciprocal scattering and interference effects\cite{giant_atom_router_1,giant_atom_router_2,giant_atom_router_3}.
-Due to the influence of the hard-wall boundary condition imposed on the radiation field by the termination of the semi-infinite CRWs\cite{semi_infinite_crw,t_shape_router_1} and quantum interference.
-Our model can maintain 100\% transfer rates over the entire energy band of CRW, and demonstrates a scattering spectra independent of photon frequency.
-This remarkable phenomenon releases the router from constraints related to the selection of incident photon frequencies, ensuring relatively stable output even in the presence of energy losses.
+As a result, the giant atom has been widely employed in various router schemes in recent years, introducing novel phenomena arising from nonlocal coupling, such as non-reciprocal scattering and interference effects\cite{giant_atom_router_1,giant_atom_router_2,giant_atom_router_3}.
+On the other hand, we employ semi-infinite CRW instead of infinite CRW in traditional scheme as the quantum channel.
+Leveraging the hard-wall boundary condition imposed on the radiation field by the termination of such semi-infinite CRW, the photon transfer rate can be significantly improved\cite{semi_infinite_crw,t_shape_router_1}.
+With the combined effect of the nonlocal coupling of giant atom and the boundary conditions formed by the termination of the semi-infinite CRW, our model can maintain 100\% transfer rates over the entire energy band of CRW, and demonstrate a scattering spectra independent of photon frequency.
+This intriguing result releases the router from constraints related to the selection of incident photon frequencies, ensuring relatively stable output even in the presence of energy losses.
 Such characteristics provide a more reliable solution for the further development of quantum networks.